-"The collier fleet," he says again,3 "is the great body of the shipping of England, and all our other trades are served by detachments from it.
+"The collier fleet," he says again, 21 "is the great body of the shipping of England, and all our other trades are served by detachments from it.
 Our East country, Norway, and a great part of the West Indian fleet, are but parts of the collier fleet; from which they may depart one or two voyages in the year, as the contingency of the market abroad, or a chance freight at home offers.
-From which as soon as performed, they return again into the collier trade; that is,
+From which as soon as performed, they return again into the collier trade; that is indeed, the refuge, as well as the nursery of our navigation."
+But in the following he expresses still more exactly the part that coal now plays in our coasting and foreign shipping.
+"It's the collier trade alone that affords constant work to the navigation of England.
+It is there that every idle ship and every idle saylor are sure never to want a voyage or a berth to Newcastle."22